By: Joanna Carbajal

 Now that you know you can 3D print your pizza, let’s talk about 3D printing the next plane you board.
 The aircraft industry has successfully developed commercial production using additive manufacturing.

 Gartner estimates that 75% of commercial aircraft will use 3D printed parts by 2021.
-By that same year, Gartner also estimates that 20% of businesses will have an internal startup to develop solutions using additive manufacturing - following Airbus’ example.
+By that same year, Gartner also predicts that 20% of businesses will have an internal startup to develop solutions using additive manufacturing - following Airbus’ example.

 Let’s take a look at some examples: